mattflo/pytest-autofocus/docs/index.md

 Never leave your editor.
 Never restart the watcher.
 Ergonomic, focused, feedback when you need it.

+## But AI

+If all your code is written by background agents and humans never look at code directly, then this tool isn't for you.
+Also of note, this tool i intended to be used directly humans not by AI agents.

 ## Install

 <div class="install">pip install pytest-autofocus pytest-watcher</div>